-The container shipping industry is one of the younger shipping sectors, with the first containerized cargoes shipped in the mid-1950s.
-Containerization is the most convenient and cost-effective way to transport a huge range of cargoes, predominantly a diverse selection of consumer and manufactured goods, and as such has been a significant driver of globalization.
+Container shipping began in the mid-1950s and has since grown to become a cornerstone of maritime trade.
+Containerization is the most convenient and cost-effective way to transport a wide range of cargoes, predominantly a diverse selection of consumer and manufactured goods.

 The containerized supply chain extends throughout the world.
-However the most important trades are those linking the major manufacturing economies in Asia (above all, China) with the major consuming economies in North America and Europe and, increasingly, the intra-Asian trades connecting that region’s rapidly growing markets.
-Growth in containerized trade is linked to demand for manufactured goods and thereby to regional economic growth.
-However, historically this underlying growth has been boosted by both the containerization of breakbulk goods, including refrigerated cargoes, and the outsourcing of manufacturing from Europe and North America.
+However, the most important trades are those linking the major manufacturing economies in Asia (particularly, China) with the major consuming economies in North America and Europe and, increasingly, the intra-Asian trades connecting that region’s rapidly growing markets.
+Growth in containerized trade is linked to global demand for manufactured goods and thereby to regional and global economic growth.
+Underlying growth has been further boosted by the containerization of breakbulk goods, including refrigerated cargoes, as well as the internationalization of manufacturing supply chains.

-In the containership charter market, leases are most often structured as timecharters.
-Under a timecharter, with the exception of fuel (which is paid for by the charterer or lessee), the operating costs of the vessel are borne by the lessor or owner.
-Charter periods can vary in length: the spot market generally refers to charter fixtures of 12 months or less, while term charters cover longer fixtures, with periods of 10 years or more not uncommon.
+In the containership charter market, leases are most often structured as time charters.
+Under a time charter, the operating costs of the vessel, including crew costs, (but with the exception of fuel, which is paid for by the charterer or lessee) are borne by the lessor or owner.
+Charter periods can vary in length: the spot market generally refers to charter fixtures of 12 months or less, while term charters cover longer fixtures, with periods of five years or more not uncommon.